 Detective Superintendent Mark Walton

 Corporate Spokesperson - Mental Health

-NSW Health supported the pilot program by funding the secondment of a senior mental health clinician to provide advice on the overall program design, content expertise with regards to the development of an MHIT training package for frontline police and to provide organisational linkage between the MHIT and the health setting service providers.
+The Mental Health Intervention Team (MHIT) commenced within the NSW Police Force as a two year pilot program in July, 2007.
+Following a study of best practice across the world with regards to Policing and mental health, the MHIT formed its basis on the Crisis Intervention Team (CIT) concept which bears its origins in Memphis, Tennessee.
+The Memphis Crisis Intervention Team model was modified to meet the needs and operating environment of the NSW Police Force, and a partnership was formed with key stakeholders such as NSW Health, the Schizophrenia Fellowship and other agencies in order to achieve its objectives.
+NSW Health supported the MHIT program by funding the secondment of a senior mental health clinician to provide advice on the overall program design, content expertise with regards to the development of an MHIT training package for frontline police and to provide clinical expertise and organisational linkage between the MHIT and the health setting service providers.
 Charles Sturt University was engaged by the NSWPF to independently evaluate the MHIT, through its Centre for Inland Health, the school of Policing Studies and the Australian Graduate School of Policing.

 The aims of the pilot program included:

 - Reducing the risk of injury to police and mental health consumers when dealing with mental health related incidents;

 - Improving awareness amongst front line police of the risks involved in the interaction between police and mental health consumers;